Skip to main content

 • Live visitors: The number of people currently active in your app, updated in real time.

-Below the top metrics, you can see a time-based chart of your visits over the selected period, a live visitors counter, and a set of cards.
+Below the traffic metrics, you see a time-based chart of your visits over the selected period and a set of cards.
 These cards break your data into different views, such as which pages people visit, where they are located, how they arrived at your app, which operating systems and devices they use, and any custom events or properties you decide to track.

 Customizing your dashboard